 Salesforce will now allow its workforce to be fully remote, office-based, or flex, which involves one to three days per week in the office, based on proximity to a Salesforce office and role requirements.
 The decision was made after an employee survey showed people preferred different work styles.
 While “nearly half of our employees want to come in only a few times per month,” he wrote, “80% of employees want to maintain a connection to a physical space.”
 He continued, “Our talent strategy is no longer bound by barriers like location, so we can broaden our search beyond traditional city centers and welcome untapped talent from new communities and geographies.”

 Work to Be Done

-Though the pandemic has demonstrated the value and feasibility of remote work, many organizations are still struggling to adapt to the realities of a remote workforce.
-Over the course of the next several weeks and months, thoughtful remote work policies that focus on hiring, culture, productivity, security, support, and technology will be required in order to adapt blended or fully remote teams to the new reality of work.
+Though the pandemic has demonstrated the value and viability of remote work, many major organizations continue to struggle with its realities.
+Over the past year, thoughtful remote work policies that focus on hiring, inclusivity, productivity, security, support, and technology have made it easier to transition blended or fully remote teams to the new way we work.

-If you’re new to remote work or just want a peek under the hood, read Toptal’s Suddenly Remote Playbook.
-With expertise and insights from the World’s Largest Fully Remote Company—4,000 individuals in more than 100 countries and zero offices—it’s an indispensable resource for newly remote teams.
+To learn more about remote work, read Toptal’s Suddenly Remote Playbook.
+With expertise and insights from the World’s Largest Fully Remote Company—4,000 individuals in more than 100 countries and zero offices—it’s an indispensable resource for remote teams.